Updated January 22, 2021

 Phase 1, Year 1 – Courses

 COVID-related considerations have resulted in modifications to the Phase 1 curriculum.
-FCP1 and HS will contain required face-to-face sessions.

 Social distancing, masks, and all rules of the IU restart programs will be adhered to.

-We have planned time for make-up sessions during the summer for students who must miss these important in-person training experiences in FCP1.
+We have planned time for make-up sessions during the summer for students who must miss important in-person training experiences in FCP1.

 Our goal is to avoid disruptions or delays to your progression through the curriculum, and we are redoubling those efforts in light of the challenges we all face through COVID.
 These are intensive hands-on experiences that require significant planning, and we can therefore only make this option available to students with excused absences, such as for illness or emergencies.

 We ask for your understanding and cooperation to ensure that these limited makeup experiences can be used by students who need them.

 If you anticipate needing to miss any or all of these sessions, please reach out to Assistant Dean Dr. Abigail Klemsz who will work with you on planning the timing of your summer plans and other important considerations.

 What is expected from our cohort in terms of extracurricular activities to be competitive for residency?

 Residencies understand that extracurricular activities and clinical experiences will be limited in the 2020-2021 (and possibly further) academic year due to the COVID-19 pandemic.
 Opportunities for clinical exposure will be limited across the country.
 There will not be expectations for specific extracurricular activities to be competitive for residency due to these limitations.
 Students should seek out opportunities as available but not feel obligated to do so given some of the current restrictions.

 How should the Class of 2024 apply to and choose summer opportunities that are safe?